 St. Francis Manor Board Member Fran Conn and Landowner Bill Tish recently worked together to facilitate a great community service with St. Francis Manor’s purchase of four acres of land from Bill Tish to further develop the Seeland Park Retirement Community located in Grinnell.
 The property, known by many as the former Saddle Club land, is located at the end of Maple Street and is connected to two existing Seeland Park properties.

 This new housing development will be the sixth construction phase for Seeland Park which offers affordable custom-built homes and maintenance-free living.
 The development will have approximately ten large spacious lots to accommodate either ten single-family homes, or four single-family homes and six large duplexes.
 Units will range in size from 1,800 sq. ft. to 2,400 sq. ft. of living space with two- or three-car garages.
+It is important to know about the Garage Door Safety for Kids and Why It’s So Important

 New homeowners won’t pay any lot costs or the typical general contractor mark-up fees for building materials, windows, flooring and appliances since St. Francis Manor is the general contractor for the project.
 This can amount to a savings of well over $100,000 in the initial construction process, allowing the homes to be much more affordable.
 Consequently, new owners will have more home value for their money.